microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 Good names for resources, properties, operations, and parameters are essential to a good developer experience.

-Resources are typically described by nouns.
-Resource and property names must be descriptive and easy to understand for end-users.
-Ease of understanding comes from familiarity and recognition; you should favor consistency with other Azure services, names in the product user interface, and industry standards.
+Resources are described by nouns.
+Resource and property names must be descriptive and easy for customers to understand.
+Ease of understanding comes from familiarity and recognition; you should favor consistency with other Azure services, names in the product's portal/user interface, and industry standards.

 Names should aid developers in discovering functionality without having to constantly refer to documentation.
 Use common patterns and standard conventions to aid developers in correctly guessing common property names and meanings.